-3 Waste piles that do not comply with 35 Ill.
+3 a.
+Surface impoundments.
+3 b.
+Incinerators.
+3 c.
+Waste piles that do not comply with 35 Ill.
 Adm.
-Code c.
-724.350(c).
+Code 724.350(c).
 2 d.
 Waste piles that comply with 35 Ill.
 Adm.
 Code 724.350(c).
-2 Tanks or containers (other than specified in paragraph D(3)(f) e. below).
-1\ f.
+2 e.
+Tanks or containers (other than specified in paragraph D(3)(f) below).
+1 f.
 Tanks used for neutralization, dewatering, phase separation, or component separation, with prior approval of the Agency.
-2 Staging piles. g.
-E. Post-Closure 1 1.
-Changes in name, address, or phone number of contact in post-closure plan.
-2 2.
-Extension of post-closure care period.
+2 g.
+Staging piles.
+E. Post-C Closure 1 1.
+Chang plan. ges in name, address, or phone number of contact in post-closure 2 2.
+Exten sion of post-closure care period.
 3 3.
-Reduction in the post-closure care period.
-Changes to the expected year of final closure, where other permit 1 4. conditions are not changed.
-2 5.
-Changes in post-closure plan necessitated by events occurring during the active life of the facility, including partial and final closure.
-F. Containers 1.
-Modification or addition of container units: 3 Resulting in greater than 25 percent increase in the facility's a. container storage capacity, except as provided in F(1)(c) and F(4)(a).
-2 Resulting in up to 25 percent increase in the facility's container b. storage capacity, except as provided in F(1)(c) and F(4)(a).
-1 Modification or addition of container units or treatment c. processes necessary to treat wastes that are restricted from land disposal to meet some or all of the applicable treatment standards, with prior approval of the Agency.
+Reduc ction in the post-closure care period.
+1 4. ges to the expected year of final closure, where other permit tions are not changed.
+2 5. ges in post-closure plan necessitated by events occurring during tive life of the facility, including partial and final closure.
+F. Conta iners 1.
+Modif fication or addition of container units: 3 a.
+Resulting in greater than 25 percent increase in the facility's container storage capacity, except as provided in $F(1)(c)$ and $F(4)(a)$.
+2 b.
+Resulting in up to 25 percent increase in the facility's container storage capacity, except as provided in F(1)(c) and F(4)(a).

+- c.
+Modification or addition of container units or treatment processes necessary to treat wastes that are restricted from land disposal to meet some or all of the applicable treatment standards, with prior approval of the Agency.
 This modification may also involve the addition of new waste codes or narrative description of wastes.
-It is not applicable to dioxin-containing wastes (F020, F021, F022, F023, F026, F027, and F028).
+It is not applicable to dioxin-containing wastes (F020, F021, F022, F023, F026, F027, and F028). - 2.
+Modification of container units without an increased capacity or alteration of the system:

-2. Modification of container units without an increased capacity or alteration of the system: Modification of a container unit without increasing the capacity a. of the unit. b.
-Addition of a roof to a container unit without alteration of the containment system.
-3. Storage of different wastes in containers, except as provided in F(4): That require additional or different management practices from a. those authorized in the permit. b.
+a.
+Modification of a container unit without increasing the capacity of the unit.

+- b.
+Addition of a roof to a container unit without alteration of the containment system. - 3.
+Storage of different wastes in containers, except as provided in F(4):

+a.
+That require additional or different management practices from those authorized in the permit.

+b.
 That do not require additional or different management practices from those authorized in the permit.

 Note: See Section 703.280(g) for modification procedures to be used for the management of newly listed or identified wastes.

-4. Storage or treatment of different wastes in containers: That require addition of units or change in treatment process or a. management standards, provided that the wastes are restricted from land disposal and are to be treated to meet some or all of the applicable treatment standards.
-It is not applicable to dioxin-containing wastes (F020, F021, F022, F023, F026, F027, and F028). b.
+4. Storage or treatment of different wastes in containers:

+a.
+That require addition of units or change in treatment process or management standards, provided that the wastes are restricted from land disposal and are to be treated to meet some or all of the applicable treatment standards.
+It is not applicable to dioxin-containing wastes (F020, F021, F022, F023, F026, F027, and F028).

+b.
 That do not require the addition of units or a change in the treatment process or management standards, and provided that the units have previously received wastes of the same type (e.g., incinerator scrubber water).
 This modification is not applicable to dioxin-containing wastes (F020, F021, F022, F023, F026, F027, and F028).
-Tanks 1.
-Modification of a tank unit, secondary containment system, or treatment process that increases tank capacity, adds a new tank, or alters treatment, specified as follows: Modification or addition of tank units resulting in greater than a.
-25 percent increase in the facility's tank capacity, except as provided in paragraphs G(1)(c), G(1)(d), and G(1)(e).

-G.
+G. Tanks